zeroc-ice/ice/java/BuildInstructions.md

 Make sure that the `javac` and `java` commands are present in your PATH.

-### Berkeley DB

-"Freeze" is an optional Ice component that provides a persistence facility for Ice applications.
-Freeze uses Berkeley DB as its underlying database and currently requires Berkeley DB version 5.3 (the recommended version is 5.3.28).

-ZeroC includes Berkeley DB in the binary distributions for all supported platforms, or you can build it from source yourself.

-In order to run an application that uses Freeze, you must add `db.jar` to your CLASSPATH and verify that the Berkeley DB shared libraries are in your `java.library.path`.

-Assuming you are using ZeroC's distribution of Berkeley DB, the bash command is shown below for Linux:

-    $ export LD_LIBRARY_PATH=/usr/lib:$LD_LIBRARY_PATH                 (RHEL, SLES, Amazon)
-    $ export LD_LIBRARY_PATH=/usr/lib/i386-linux-gnu:$LD_LIBRARY_PATH  (Ubuntu)

-On an x86_64 system with a 64-bit JVM, the 64-bit Berkeley DB libraries are installed in a different directory:

-    $ export LD_LIBRARY_PATH=/usr/lib64:$LD_LIBRARY_PATH                 (RHEL, SLES, Amazon)
-    $ export LD_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu:$LD_LIBRARY_PATH  (Ubuntu)

 ### Gradle

 Ice for Java uses the [Gradle][3] build system, and includes the Gradle wrapper